rsense/SublimeRsense/README.md

     $ gem install rsense

+If you use `rbenv` please be sure to rehash: `rbenv rehash`.

 Then install this package via [Sublime Text's package manager](https://sublime.wbond.net/), within preferences.
 Just search for `rsense`.

 ## Usage

 You'll need to run `rsense start` from the command line, though we do eventually plan to add an command for starting and stopping the server.
+You can tell RSense where your project is with `--path /path/to/project/root`.
+The path passed in should be to the directory where your Gemfile is.
+This may improve the user experience.

 Completions are triggered on `.` and `::`.

 More information about rsense can be found at http://rsense.github.io/ .